readikus/early-saas-handbook/docs/meetings/index.md

 ### **Rotate Meeting Leadership**

 It can be helpful to rotate who leads meetings, especially in smaller teams.
 This fosters a sense of shared responsibility and allows junior team members to develop leadership skills.
-For founder engineers, this also helps avoid the trap of micromanaging every meeting.
+For startup engineers, this also helps avoid the trap of micromanaging every meeting.

 ### **Action-Driven Follow-Ups**

 After the meeting, ensure that follow-ups are action-driven and not just summaries.
 Outline specific next steps, who’s responsible, and deadlines.
-Founder engineers often juggle many roles, so clear action items help ensure nothing falls through the cracks.
+Startup engineers often juggle many roles, so clear action items help ensure nothing falls through the cracks.

 ### **Encourage Equal Participation**